Skip to main content

 TTVR is changing the narrative for the patients who need it most

-TTVR provides a minimally invasive treatment option for patients with severe, symptomatic TR, typically leading to shorter hospital stays, faster recovery and lower complication rates compared to conventional surgical approaches.3,6
+TTVR provides a minimally invasive treatment option for patients with severe, symptomatic TR, which is associated with significant functional and quality of life improvements.6,12,13

 _1 hour device time